 Victoria Police would like to thank the Victoria Police Disability Portfolio Reference Group and Enablers Network in supporting the development of the plan.

-To receive this publication in an accessible format email PRIORITYCOMMUNITIESDIVISION- SERVICEDELIVERY-OIC@police.vic.gov.au.
+To receive this publication in an alternative accessible format, email to OFFICE-OF-CMDR-PSCD@police.vic.gov.au

-Message from the Chief Commissioner
+Message from the Chief Commissioner Shane Patton

-I am delighted to launch the Victoria Police Accessibility Action Plan 2021-2023.
+I am delighted to launch the 'Victoria Police Accessibility Action Plan 2021-2023'.
 This Action Plan builds on the achievements of the previous Accessibility Action Plans and recognises that although we have improved in the way we deliver services, we know that we need to do better.

 Victoria Police acknowledges that people with disability face significant barriers in their access to justice and often experience discrimination and harm.
-As a key entry point in to the justice system, Victoria

-Police is dedicated to ensuring that it is an organisation that is inclusive and accessible to the Victorian community.
+As a key entry point into the justice system, Victoria Police is dedicated to ensuring that it is an organisation that is inclusive and accessible to the Victorian community.